Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Analysis of ADWIN

 In this section, we analyze ADWIN for a gradually changing stream, where the mean $\mu_t$ changes slowly with constant $b$ (Definition \ref{def:streams}).
 We consider the error for $b=T^{-d}$ by following the framework of \cite{DBLP:conf/amcc/WeiS18}.

-\begin{thm}{\rm (Error bound of ADWIN under gradual changes)} Let the stream be gradually changing with constant $b$ and $b \le T^{-d}$ for some $d \in (0,3/2)$.
+\begin{thm}{\rm (Error bound of ADWIN under gradual changes)} Assume that there exists $d \in (0,3/2)$ such that, the stream is gradually changing with its constant satisfies $b \le T^{-d}$.
 Then, the performance of ADWIN with $\delta \le 1/T^3$ is bounded as follow:

 \end{thm} \begin{sketch} We establish two lemmas in the appendix.
-Lemma \ref{lem:gradualbound} states that the drift $|\mu_s - \mu_t|$ for any two time steps $s,t$ in the current window $W(t)$ is bounded by $\tilO(N + \sqrt{1/N})$ for any $N \ge |W(t)|$.
+Lemma \ref{lem:gradualbound} states that the drift $|\mu_s - \mu_t|$ for any two time steps $s,t$ in the current window $W(t)$ is bounded by $\tilO(b N + \sqrt{1/N})$ for any $N \ge |W(t)|$.
 Moreover, Lemma \ref{lem:errorshrink} states that the window is likely to grow until $|W| = O(b^{-2/3})$.
 Combining these two lemmas yields $|\mu_s - \mu_t| = O(b^{1/3}) = O(T^{-d/3})$. \end{sketch} The formal proof is found in Appendix \ref{subsec:proof_adwingradual}.
 Theorem \ref{thm:adwingradual} states that, if the change is slow compared with the current scale of interest $T$ then the error per time step $\Err(T)/T$ approaches zero.

-We provide the bound of total error for abruptly changing streams (Section \ref{subsec:adwin_abrupt}) and gradually changing streams (Section \ref{subsec:adwin_gradual}), concluding this section.
+In this section, we have bounded the total error for streams with abrupt changes (Section \ref{subsec:adwin_abrupt}) as well as for streams with gradual changes (Section \ref{subsec:adwin_gradual}).
+This concludes our discussion on ADWIN.
 In subsequent sections, we consider the idea of combining ADWIN with the MAB setting where multiple streams are involved, and only a selected subset of streams are observable.